BV-BRC/BV-BRC-Docs/docroot/tutorial/blast/blast.md

 ![Figure 1](./images/Picture1.png "Figure 1")

 2\.
-This will open the BLAST landing page where researchers can choose a specific program, insert of upload a specific fasta sequence, and select parameters to the service.
+This will open the BLAST landing page where researchers can choose a specific program, insert or upload a specific fasta sequence, and select parameters to the service.

 ![Figure 2](./images/Picture2.png "Figure 2")